Skip to content

 Hybrid Cloud and Multi-Cloud

-What hybrid cloud solutions generally have in common is the fact that multiple resources are managed from a single software platform.
+What hybrid cloud services generally have in common is the fact that multiple resources are managed from a single software platform.
 An example of this is how Microsoft Exchange and Exchange online can co-exist and are managed from a single utility.
 However, it’s worth noting that, as is often the case with cloud definitions, everyone has their own interpretation, so you’ll definitely see and hear variations on this theme.

 The difference between hybrid cloud and multi-cloud